 Emergency beacon

 Safety at sea is a priority.
 Technological innovation offers useful and reliable means of prevention.
 Equipping yourself with an EPIRB3 distress beacon or a PLB1 personal locator beacon is essential to counter difficult situations and enable emergency services to locate you quickly.
 Discover our range of beacons specially designed for navigation.
-As of 01/07/2023, the new MSC.471(101) regulations require all EPIRBs to have, in addition to their known EPIRB functions in 406MHZ & 121.5MHZ, a GNSS receiver, a locating transmitter AIS, and a light visible to night vision devices.
-Beacons not equipped with this device can no longer be registered by ANFR after 06/31/2023.
+As of 01/07/2023, the new MSC.471(101) regulations require all EPIRBs to be fitted with a GNSS receiver, an AIS locator transmitter and a light visible to night vision equipment, in addition to their well-known 406MHZ & 121.5MHZ EPIRB functions.
+Beacons not equipped with this device can no longer be registered by ANFR after 31/06/2023.

 Slide thumbnail